divyakali/TrinaryTrees/README.md

 <br/><br/>
 ###Future/Limitations:###
 Implement auto-balancing.
 Worst case time complexities arise when the search trees form a single linked list(tree without branches).
 Auto balancing will reduce the time complexity of worst case.
+If we want it to work for any data type, we can do so by changing the Trinary Node class to have a generic data type and changing the comparison logic.

 <br/>